austy81/BaruchsTreks/CosmosToTableMigration/README.md

 The migration tool includes basic error handling and will report any failures during migration.
 It will continue processing other records even if some fail.

+## Security Best Practices

+### Handling Connection Strings

+This migration tool requires connection strings to both Azure Cosmos DB and Azure Storage.
+These connection strings contain sensitive information and should be handled securely:

+1. **Never commit connection strings to source control**
+   - The `appsettings.json` file has been added to `.gitignore` to prevent accidental commits
+   - Use `appsettings.template.json` as a template and create your own local `appsettings.json` with actual values

+2. **Secure your connection strings**
+   - In production environments, consider using Azure Key Vault or environment variables
+   - Rotate your keys periodically
+   - Use managed identities when possible

+3. **Before running the migration**
+   - Make sure you have the correct connection strings in your local `appsettings.json` file
+   - Ensure you have the necessary permissions on both the source and target services